The Wild Arctic: cruise from Svalbard to Iceland

 Sea days are rarely dull.
 Take the time to sit back and let the world go by.
 The ship’s observation decks provide stunning views of the passing ocean.
 A day at sea gives you the opportunity to mingle with other passengers and share your experiences of this incredible trip or head to our library which is stocked full of reference books.
 Get an expert’s view in one of our on-board lectures or perhaps perfect your photography skills with invaluable advice from our onboard professional photographers.

-Day 12: KALSOY ISLAND
+Day 12: Isafjordur

-Day 14: REYKJAVIK
+Day 14: Reykjavik

 Make sure there is sufficient timeto explore this diminutive but dramatic capital city.
 Despite its small size, you won’t be short of things to see and do.
 To get your bearings, take the elevator to the top of Hallgrímskirkja.
 This church, designed by famed Icelandic architect Gudjón Samuelsson is one of the most distinctive buildings in town.
 When you return to earth, visit the city’s other renowned building Harpa Concert Hall, located at the heart of Reykjavík's regenerated harbour – also the home of the Maritime Museum.
 Speaking of cultural spaces, tour the National Museum to learn the story of Iceland from past to present.
 The Reykjavík Art Museum houses an impressive contemporary collection including eye-catching pieces by Erró.
 And, of course, just 50 kilometres outside the city lies Thingvellir National Park, the site of Iceland’s original Viking parliament.